 - Fish Soup aka Ukha – a quick under 30-minute fish soup that every kid will love!

 Share Some Love ❤️

-- Saute onions with carrots and oil, cook until vegetables are soft (7-10 minutes).
-Add to the cooking ingredients.
+- In a frying pan, saute onions with carrots and oil; cook until vegetables are soft (7-10 minutes).
+Add the mixture to the boiling chicken.

-- Reduce the heat to low and simmer for another 30 minutes, occasionally stirring.
+- Add sliced potatoes to the cooking soup.
+Reduce the heat to low and simmer for another 20 minutes, occasionally stirring.
 Add dill and cook for another 5 minutes.

-- Serve soup while its warm or reheat before serving.
+- Serve the split pea soup while it's warm or reheat before serving.